-- 1. Conduct the Public Hearing on the proposed levy of real property assessments for Moreno Valley Community Services District Lighting Maintenance District No. 2014-01. - 2.
-Adopt resolution No. CSD 2025, a Resolution of the Board for the Moreno Valley Community Services District of the City of Moreno Valley, California, Confirming a Diagram and Assessments for Fiscal Year 2025/26 in Connection with Moreno Valley Community Services District Lighting Maintenance District No. 2014-01. - 3.
-Authorize the Chief Financial Officer to adjust the proposed assessments in the event there are any parcel changes, clerical errors, or other adjustments as may be necessary between the date the assessments were calculated and the date the fixed charges are submitted to the County of Riverside, provided the applied assessments do not exceed the maximum assessments and are in compliance with the formation documents for the district.
+1. Conduct the Public Hearing on the proposed levy of real property assessments for Moreno Valley Community Services District Landscape Maintenance District No. 2014-02.

+2. Adopt resolution No. CSD 2025-, a Resolution of the Board for the Moreno Valley Community Services District of the City of Moreno Valley, California, Ordering that Costs for Certain Improvements Shall Be Raised Through Installments Over a Period of Years and Confirming Diagrams and Assessments for Fiscal Year 2025/26 in Connection with Moreno Valley Community Services District Landscape Maintenance District No. 2014-02.

+3. Authorize the Chief Financial Officer to adjust the proposed assessments in the event there are any parcel changes, clerical errors, or other adjustments as may be necessary between the date the assessments were calculated and the date the fixed charges are submitted to the County of Riverside, provided the applied assessments do not exceed the maximum assessments and are in compliance with the formation documents for the district.